I’m relatively certain the first skill I learned in nursing school was how (and why) to wash my hands.

 - Scrub for at least 20 seconds—palms, back of hands, fingers, between fingers, under fingernails, wrists.
 The soap passes through the oil surrounding germ molecules and breaks down the germs.

-- Rinse hands with fingers pointing down toward drain so water, carrying the destroyed germs, flows downward and not toward elbows.
+- Rinse hands with fingers pointing up so water, carrying the destroyed germs, flows away from your freshly-washed hands.

 - Dry hands thoroughly with a paper towel.

 - After drying, use paper towel to turn off faucets.

 - Discard paper towel in garbage, ideally a can with a lid.

 - Apply lotion to protect your skin from cracking, creating a way for germs to enter your body.